moophlo/pisces-miner-scripts/README.md

 # This is a collection of scripts useful for Pisces miners P100

-# DISCLAIMER: Only use this scipts if you know what you are doing!!!
+# DISCLAIMER: Only use this scripts if you know what you are doing!!!

 # Hot to run clear_resync.sh: